 Retail is a quick and scalable way to begin earning a profit.
 Many entrepreneurs begin with stalls at markets or even at home and need a loan to expand or increase their inventory.
 Others may be ready to open a small store.
 Goods purchased from loan funds range from clothing, grocery or sundry items to jewelry, candy, perfume or health and beauty supplies.
 Loans in the commerce sector account for around 33% of our loans.

-For more than 5 years Sarah has operated her small business in the Kintampo South region in Ghana.
-She sells belts to customers in her community.
+For more than 5 years Mildred has operated her small business in the Winam Urban region in Kenya.
+She sells general goods to customers in her community.

 Entrepreneurs with specialized skills can apply for a loan in the manufacturing sector.
 Examples of businesses in the manufacturing sector are making and selling clothes, shoes, machine parts, baskets…the list goes on.
 These savvy entrepreneurs see the opportunity in their community and, with the help of a loan and their unique talents, can establish their niche.
 Only 3% of our loans are in the manufacturing sector.

 In areas where the poor live alongside the more affluent, businesses in the service sector can be very successful.
 Services include flower cultivation, tailoring/sewing, transportation, repair work, beauty salons and barber shops, and restaurants.
 Loans are needed to begin, expand, or sustain business with tools and supplies.
 Loans given to entrepreneurs in the service sector account for around 7% of our loans.

 Faith is from Kenya.
 She has 1 child.
 She needs a loan of $100 to add stock of hair products.

 For the last 2 years Faith and her husband have operated her small business in the Kabarnet region in Kenya.
 She provides hair services to customers in her community.